 Fellows will also rotate through trauma and neurocritical care ICU.
 In addition, fellows gain experience in radiology and pathology, have access to current literature, related disciplines and research interests of division colleagues and collaborators at UCSF Fresno.

 Our goal is to produce skilled pulmonary clinicians, educators and investigators.

 Applicants who have completed an accredited residency in internal medicine can apply through the Electronic Residency Application Service.
-Three highly qualified physicians are admitted into the program each year.
+Two highly qualified physicians are admitted into the program each year.